Prof Ki Adams

 - Music educator, choral conductor, organist, liturgist

 With deep interest in music and education in and through community, David is a recipient of the Rainbow District School Board’s Joan Mantle Music Trust Community Award as well as the Sudbury Community Builders Award of Excellence.
 He is currently a member of the Board of Directors of Strong Harbour Strings and of the Bruneau Center for Excellence in Choral Music.
-David is a specialist and License candidate (DEIEB) in Jaques-Dalcroze Eurhythmics and regularly offers workshops in music education, choral music, and vocal technique, as well the worship arts.
-Current research interests and community partnerships of David’s include the Lullaby Project-NL, the SSHRC-funded project: Community Music in Coastal Labrador, as well as the joy and privilege of making music weekly with the Lauda Ensemble of Shallaway Youth Choir. www.dbuley.com (photo credit: Yu Hang Tan)
+David holds a Professional Certificate and is a License candidate (DEIEB) in Jaques-Dalcroze Eurhythmics, and regularly offers workshops in music education, choral music and vocal technique, as well the worship arts.
+Current community partnerships that David enjoys being part of include the Lullaby Project-NL; the HMP-Phoenix Garden Project; and the SSHRC-funded project: Community Music in Coastal Labrador; as well as the joy and privilege of making music weekly with the Lauda Ensemble of Shallaway Youth Choir.
+Married and devoted to Jan, David is also owned by a vibrant border-collie, Nelllie, and spends a good deal of time singing outdoors with the largest choir on earth. www.dbuley.com (photo credit: Yu Hang Tan)

 Initial Steering Committee Members – Memorial University of Newfoundland